-- Corporate Members are requested to send to the Company, a duly certified copy of the Board Resolution authorizing their representative to attend and vote at the Annual General Meeting. - 6.
-Members desirous of obtaining any information on the Accounts and Operations of the Company are requested to write at least one week before the meeting so that the same could be compiled in advance. - Members are requested to notify changes, if any, in their registered addresses along with the pin code to the Company's Registrar and Share Transfer Agent. - 8.
-Members are requested to bring their copy of Annual Report to the Meeting. - All documents referred to in the notice and explanatory statement are open for inspection at the registered office of the Company between 10.30 a.m. and 1.00 p.m. on all working days upto the date of the meeting. - 10.
-Members whose shareholding is in electronic mode are requested to direct change of address notifications and updations of savings bank account to their respective Depositary Participants. - Member are requested to address all correspondences, including dividend matters, to the Registrar and Share transfer Agents, M/s Purva Sharegistry (India) Private Limited, 33, Printing House, 28 - D Police Court Lane, Behind Old Handloom House, Fort, Mumbai - 400 001.
-Tel No: 23016761, 23018261, Fax No.: 22626407. - 12.
+- 1. A member entitled to attend and vote at the meeting is entitled to appoint a proxy to attend the meeting and the proxy need not be a member of the Company.
+Under the Companies Act, 1956, voting is by a show of hands unless a poll is demanded by a member or members present in person, or by proxy, holding at least one-tenth of the total shares entitled to vote on the resolution or by those holding paid-up capital of at least Rs.
+50,000.
+A proxy shall not vote except on a poll.
+The instrument appointing the proxy must be deposited at the registered office of the Company not less than 48 hours before the - Members /Proxies should bring duly-filled Attendance Slips sent herewith to attend the meeting. - The Register of Members and Share Transfer Books of the Company will remain closed from September 23, 2011 to September 30, 2011 (both days inclusive) for the purpose of Annual General Meeting. - Members holding shares in physical form and desirous of making/changing nomination in respect of their shareholding in the Company, may send their request in the prescribed Form 2B to the Registrar & Transfer Agents of the Company. - Corporate Members are requested to send to the Company, a duly certified copy of the Board Resolution authorizing their representative to attend and vote at the Annual General Meeting. - 6.
+Members desirous of obtaining any information on the Accounts and Operations of the Company are requested to write at least one week before the meeting so that the same could be compiled in advance.
+Members are requested to notify changes, if any, in their registered addresses along with the pin code to the Company's Registrar and Share Transfer Agent. - 7.
+Members are requested to bring their copy of Annual Report to the Meeting. - All documents referred to in the notice and explanatory statement are open for inspection at the registered office of the Company between 10.30 a.m. and 1.00 p.m. on all working days upto the date of the meeting. - Members whose shareholding is in electronic mode are requested to direct change of address notifications and updations of savings bank account to their respective Depositary Participants. - Member are requested to address all correspondences, including dividend matters, to the Registrar and Share transfer Agents, M/s Purva Sharegistry (India) Private Limited, Purva Sharegistry (India) Pvt.
+Ltd., Unit no. 9, Shiv Shakti Ind.
+Estt., Fax No.: 22-2301 2517. - 11.
 As per the provisions of the Companies Act, 1956, facility for making nominations is available for shareholders, in respect of the shares held by them.
-Nomination forms can be obtained from the Registrar and Transfer agents of the Company. - 13.
+Nomination forms can be obtained from the Registrar and Transfer agents of the Company. - 12.
 Members seeking any information or clarifications on the Annual Report are requested to send in written queries to the Company at least one week before the meeting to enable the Company to compile the information and provide replies at the meeting.